 4. Ease Into It

-Dating for single dads means carrying of lot of baggage back into the dating scene.
+Dating as a single dad means carrying a lot of baggage back into the dating scene.

 If you find yourself constantly bringing up your ex on a first date, then it’s probably a little too early for anything more than just a casual date.

-We get it, it’s a part of your life, but until you can feel and talk rationally about your previous relationship then why should you burden someone else with your drama.
+But until you can feel and talk rationally about your previous relationship, then why should you burden someone else with your drama?

 Be real enough to self-critique and know where you stand when it comes to your ex.